brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

-Trusted IPs is a feature to allow federated users or IP address ranges to bypass two-step authentication.
+Trusted IPs is a feature